15+ Engineering Manager Interview Questions & Answers

 1. What do you believe you’ll achieve as an engineering manager that you couldn’t achieve as an engineer?

 I believe my role as an engineering manager will make communication between clients and engineering teams easier for our company.
-In this position, I’ll be able to help the clients understand the process, and help the engineers understand the clients’ expectations.
-This will make it much easier to set the right budgets and expectations so everyone’s satisfied with the outcome.
-I also look forward to offering my insight to the engineering talent at our company.
+In this position, I’ll help the clients understand the process and help the engineers understand the clients’ expectations.
+This will make it much easier to set the right budgets and expectations, so everyone’s satisfied with the outcome.
+I also look forward to offering my insight into the engineering talent at our company.

 2. What are the specifics of managing small teams versus large engineering teams?